ZetaCrush/CXcompress/README.md

 The runtime of the compressor will be slower only the first time you run it; after that it will be fast for all files due to caching/initilization

 The compressor will exit without compressing under rare scenarios.
 To use this in production, compress with other algorithm alone if this happens

+While using zstd after CXcompress, train a zstd dictionary on 100 copies of the language pack file you are using and call zstd with this dictionary

 ## TODO
 1. 📚 More prebuilt dictionaries and language packs